SmugZombie/DeckShare-DeckyPlugin/README.md

 # Overview
 This is an expansion upon the original project I made here: [DeckShare](https://github.com/SmugZombie/DeckShare)

+# Installation
+1. [Install the Decky plugin loader](https://github.com/SteamDeckHomebrew/decky-loader#installation)
+~~2.
+Use the built in plugin store to download the DeckShare plugin~~ (Not on the store yet)
+2. Enable Developer Mode in Decky
+3. Grab the URL or download the latest release from the releases Page
+4. Provide the URL or File to Decky and install

 # Using the plugin
 TBD

-# Installation
-1. [Install the Decky plugin loader](https://github.com/SteamDeckHomebrew/decky-loader#installation)
-2. Use the built in plugin store to download the DeckShare plugin